 10.3.1.
 Good quality soils are a vital natural resource, producing food, absorbing rainwater and supporting ecological habitats and biodiversity, in addition to being an important store of carbon.
-Soils are also a vulnerable resource which is essentially non-renewable.
+Soils are also vulnerable resources which are essentially non-renewable.